 3. Three term hours in MT 6303 Moral Theology.

-C. Six hours in track specific electives and nine hours in unrestricted electives.
+C. Six hours in concentration specific electives and nine hours in unrestricted electives.

-V. Twenty-seven term hours in Christian spirituality track requirements:
+V. Twenty-seven term hours in Christian spirituality concentration requirements:

 A. Three term hours in a survey of Christian spirituality course, MN 7311 Prayer and Spirituality, or MN 7310 Spirituality and Christian Ministry.